 Building an audience always comes first

-In social media and content marketing the first step to success is to attract an audience and keep it interested.
+In social media and content marketing, the first step to success is to attract an audience and keep it interested.

 Without an audience you have nothing.
 Only in the second, third or even fourth step you can focus more on how to best utilize this audience for your own purposes.
-But if you fail to attract this audience in the first place, it does not really matter what you do afterwards – no one is listening anyway.
+But if you fail to attract this audience in the first place, it does not really matter what you do afterward – no one is listening anyway.

 Especially in the beginning when measurable results from your marketing efforts are still scarce it is hard to not try to push it too hard.
 But the truth is, your marketing will not give you more success when your content creation focuses more about your products.

 Here are some great ideas for content creation, which focus on other people and still help you with building your audience:

 - Interview interesting people from your space, let them talk about their products and what people can gain from them